sen-mao/sen-mao.github.io/_pages/about.md

 My research interests include **Generative Models**, **Image Generation**, and **Image-to-image Translation**.

 I’m currently conducting some research in image editing and efficient inference, including:

 🎨 Image editing based on Generative Models (GANs and Diffusion Models).

 🚀 The acceleration of inferecne by training-free or data-free distillation.

 # 🔥 News
 - *2023.12*: &nbsp;🎉🎉 Our new work, FasterDiffusion: Rethinking the Role of UNet Encoder in Diffusion Models.
-See our paper and code.
+See our <a href='https://arxiv.org/abs/2312.09608'>paper</a> and <a href='https://github.com/hutaiHang/Faster-Diffusion'>code<\a>.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 📝 Publications